Home » Artist Biographies

 Marie Billiot Dean was a member of the Houma Indian tribe, and lived in Dulac, Louisiana.
 She was reknown for her skill in weaving palmetto into hats, baskets, mats, fans, and whisks.
 She also weaved hats of timothy grass and made dolls of cured Spanish moss.
 The Catholic, French-speaking Houma Indians are the largest group of Indians in Louisiana.
 Living mainly in Louisiana's coastal parishes of Terrebonne, Lafourche, Plaquemine, and Jefferson, many maintain traditional lifestyles based on hunting, fishing, and trapping.
 Indian and French traditions are especially strong in the Dulac area of Terrebonne Parish.

-To make dolls like the one this little girl is holding, Mrs. Dean collected Spanish moss from trees near her home, hosed it down in her back yard, and then hung it on a clothesline to dry.
+To make dolls, Mrs. Dean collected Spanish moss from trees near her home, hosed it down in her back yard, and then hung it on a clothesline to dry.
 When the gray outer coat drops off, the cured black core is ready to fashion into dolls.
 Only a few strands of moss at a time are used to form and shape the dolls.
 Marie Dean's dolls sport button eyes, pigtails tied with cheerful yarn or ribbon, and are usually dressed in palmetto skirts.
 She also made dolls holding moss infants in their arms as well as Christmas tree ornaments of palmetto.